Friday, 6 July 2007

 We had to wait until we got to the village of Les Avalats, with its curious tower, which was devoid of shops but had a nicely mowed grassy area near the river, shaded by a tree.
 By now it was warm and sunny for a change – indeed it was a rarity this summer.

 We went into a bar on the corner for our second coffees of the day.
-It was entirely glassed-in, probably to keep out the noise of the traffic, but we felt like hot-house orchids inside.
-Across the road was a Presse, but as it was about
+It was entirely glassed-in, probably to keep out the noise of the traffic, and we felt like hot-house orchids inside.
+Across the road was a Presse, but as it was about 2 pm we assumed it would be closed.
+We were wrong, fortunately, and emerged with map 64 in our triumphant hands.

 It was a treat to follow our progress into Albi on the map, although we could not possibly have got lost.
 Once over the ring road, we saw signs to the camping ground where we had stayed two years ago, and after some quick footwork getting across the many-laned D100, we soon arrived.